Trail of Pogs

 So what am I saying?
 That the voice of God is real, but as you walk along your trail... intermittent.
 For sound structural reasons.

 Sadly, the vandalism continued.
 Today, the Pyramid and Stone Mother are off limits to all but supervised groups.
-I can't fault the Pyramid Lake tribe for this hard decision; my dream convinced me it really is a sacred site and that the land itself, not just the tribe, resented the disruption and disrespect.
+I can't fault the Pyramid Lake tribe for this decision; my dream convinced me it really is a sacred site and that the spirits of the land itself, not just the tribe, resented the disruption and disrespect.

 Indexes: Subject - Author - Date - Names - Places - Art media/styles

 Titles: A - B - C - D - E - F - G - H - IJ - KL - M - NO - PQ - R - Sa-Sh - Si-Sz - T - UV - WXYZ

 Email: email@example.com - Catalog of art, books, CDs - Behind the Curtain: FAQs, bio, site map - Kindred sites